kmac/nhlv/README.md

 Watching a game is triggered by the `-t/--team TEAM` option.
 With this option the game stream (live or archived) is launched for the given team.
-### Playing a Live or Archived Game

-If you pass the `-t/--team TEAM` option, the stream is launched for the given team.
+When passing `-t/--team TEAM` option, the stream is launched for the given team.
 By default the local feed for the given team is chosen - i.e., it will follow the home/away feed appropriate for the team so that you get the local team feed.
 You can override the feed using the `-f/--feed` option.
 This works for either live games or for archived games (e.g. if you use the `--date` option to select an earlier date).